RosaleeKnight/study-notes/cybersecurity-terminology.md

 Pre-texting: The act of creating a fictional narrative or pretext to manipulate a victim into disclosing sensitive information.

+Public Wi-Fi Networks: Accress points that allow users to connect to the internet using wireless hotspots but are unsecure and vulnerable to threats like man in the middle.

 Ransomware: Malicious software designed to block access to a computer system until a sum of money is paid.